heggy231/BUILD-A-SMALL-BUSINESS-WEBSITE/MyNote.md

    * This requires 2 steps.
    1) position: absolute; to paragraph style.
 This will break it out of the document's regular flow.
    2) bottom: 0; to paragraph.  this will move to zero pixels from the bottom of...

+  - New Issue: We want these paragraphs to be zero pixels from the bottom of each div, but paragraphs are all sitting on top of each other at the page bottom.
+    * Solution: Give div relative to its child element paragraph so paragraph could be position relative to its parents. div { position: relative; }

+    * Still not quite there since, paragraph isn't all the way at the bottom of the div yet! p { margin: 0; } // this will stick p to the bottom of div